Modern Linux distros are designed to appeal to a large number of users who run modern hardware.

 Crunchbang (or #!) was a very popular Debian-derived distro specifically designed to use as few system resources as possible.
 While it was discontinued in 2013, the community fondly remembered its lightning speed and responded with two Crunchbang-based distros to continue its legacy.

 BunsenLabs seems to be the most active.
-Its current release (Deuterium) is based on Debian Jessie featuring a gorgeously configured Openbox window manager and its own repository of core packages.
+Its current release (Helium) is based on the latest stable version of Debian featuring a gorgeously configured Openbox window manager and its own repository of core packages.
 There's also a point release option, which is regularly updated if you want to stay on the bleeding-edge.
 It requires at least 256MB of RAM to run (with 1GB or more recommended).

 Crunchbang++ is based on Debian 9 (Stretch) and like BunsenLabs Linux uses the Openbox window manager.
 Version 9 is based on version 4.9 of the Linux kernel and is available as a bootable 'live' operating system so you can try before installing.